shikhar-srivastava/MachineLearningIITKGP/README.md

  > [To be added later]

 ## Dependencies:
-1. For compilation and execution of the Java Servlets, the following dependencies are necessary:
-    - DeepLearning4Java (SNAPSHOT-bin.jar version >= 0.4-rc0)
-    - ND4J and CANOVA jars
-    - JavaML (>=0.1.7) jar
-    - OpenCV (.jar, .lib, .pdp and .dll files)
-    - Weka
-    - nio.jar, ajt-2.9.jar, servlet-api.jar, commons-io-2.5.jar

-- Run `install.bat` to download and fetch all these dependencies (mentioned in setup)
+1. Run `install.bat` to download and fetch all these dependencies (mentioned in setup)
     - If you wish to use your own version of the above dependencies other than the ones provided in the repository, please:
     	1. Ensure the .jar files are in the `jars` folder of the Web-App.
         2. Copy the .dll files to the `WEB-INF/bin` folder and the .lib, .pdp files to the `WEB-INF/lib` folder.